nfterrax/Exorde-Testnet-CLI-Docker-Guide/README.md

 ```
 docker restart 1f77bd5b1111
 ```
-Also, with the same command, you need to restart the module when a new version is released.

 To display the processes taking place in a container that is open in the background, you need to enter the command:
 ```
 docker logs --follow  <container_id>
 ```